deavid/irpc/index.markdown

 * **Introspection:** There are functions to see what is inside each service, which functions are callable, etc.

+* **Authentication:** The main problem in several RPC protocols is, that everybody can connect and call your functions.
+IRPCv1 has authentication, which can limit which users can make use of which functions.

 ### IRPC version 2 ###